Film Music Master: A Tribute to John Williams

 John Williams has received numerous awards over his long career, including these:

 4 Golden Globes (22 nominations)

-John Williams has also received more Sammy Film Music Awards than any other film composer and not just for popular scores like SCHINDLER'S LIST (1993), but also lesser known but equally memorable scores, like WAR HORSE (2011).
+John Williams has also received more Sammy Film Music Awards than any other living film composer and not just for popular scores like SCHINDLER'S LIST (1993), but also lesser known but also highlly memorable scores, like WAR HORSE (2011).
 Here is the list of 12 Sammy Film Music Awards for recordings of his film scores and songs

 Here are the results of the Top Ten vote getters: